MGlauer/cheleary/README.md

 # cheleary

 Cheleary is a toolkit to build an easy training environment.
-It implements different kinds ofencodings and network structures based on `keras` and `tensorflow`.
-The main focus are learningtasks around `CHEBI` - an ontology about chemicals
+It implements different kinds of encodings and network structures based on `keras` and `tensorflow`.
+The main focus are learning tasks around `CHEBI` - an ontology about chemicals

 ## Usage